edammer/TAMPOR/README.md

+# Tunable Approach for Median Polish of Ratio -- Biological Abundance Batch Effect Removal
-#### by Eric Dammer
+## (TAMPOR), by Eric Dammer
-For public use with citation of origin, and of original author.
+For public use with citation of origin, and original author
 ####
 ## Purpose
 ####